emperorfin/OcadoCart/README.md

 Components:
 - **View (Fragment)** - presents data on the screen and pass user interactions to the ViewModel.
 Views are hard to test, so they should be as simple as possible.
-- **ViewModel** - dispatches (through LiveData) the state changes to the view and deals with user.
+- **ViewModel** - dispatches (through LiveData) the state changes to the view and deals with user interactions (these ViewModels are not simply Plain Old Java Object [POJO] classes.)
 - **UiModel** - defines the structure of the data that will be used within the UI layer.
-- **UiModelMapper** - is used to convert from domain model to UI model (to keep UI layer independent from other layers).
+- **UiModelMapper** - is used to convert from domain model to UI model (to keep UI layer independent from the data layer).

 #### Domain Layer